 Hi Susan.
 I just wanted to thank you for linking to me:) I saw some traffic coming from your site and clicked over to find out what was going on!
 Your pumpkin and cushaw bake looks delicious.
 I also clicked on the link to Baker Creek Heirloom Seeds for the cushaw seeds.
 I hadn’t found that company for heirloom seeds before but they have a great selection, especially of winter squash like you said.
 Have a great weekend!

-Kari, thank you for have one of the few cushaw recipes on the internet.
+Kari, thank you for having one of the few cushaw recipes on the internet.
 Baker Creek is a wonderful seed company.
 Their seed catalog last year was a work of art.
 I can’t wait for spring to come to start planting again.

 I recently bought a huge cushaw.
 I cut it in half and baked it cut side down in a pan with just a little water.
 When it was done I scooped the cushaw flesh out and mashed it with a potato masher.
 We ate some with a little cinnamon.
 So yummy.
 The rest was frozen.
 I have four 2 cup containers in my freezer to use.
 Thanks for recipe.
 I plan to try it soon.